googleapis/google-cloud-ruby/CI.md

 #### Selecting libraries

 By default, if you run `toys ci` in the repo root directory, it will analyze local changes since the last commit (i.e. git status) and run tests for the list of libraries associated with those changed files.
-This might be the empty list if there are no local changes, or the local changes are not associated with any particular gem.
+This might be the empty list if there are no local changes, or if the local changes are not associated with any particular gem.

 You can also provide command line arguments to control the set of libraries to test.
 For example:

 * If you set `--base=<REF>`, the changes between the given commit and `HEAD` will be analyzed.
 In general, you need to provide a SHA or a branch or tag name.
 Additionally, `--base=HEAD^` is supported, as it's a common case to test changes since the previous commit, but no other "navigation" refs are supported.
-(You may also set `--head=<REF>`, but this will check out a new `HEAD` and may put your local clone in a weird state, so use with caution.)
+(You may also set `--head=<REF>`, but this will check out a new `HEAD` and may put your local clone in a grafted state, so use with caution.)
 * You can set `--gems=<NAMES>` to a comma-delimited list of gem names, to ignore changes and just test specific gems.
 * You can set the `--all-gems` flag to test all gems.
 Use this with caution as it can take a long time to iterate over all gems.
 * If you set `--max-gem-count=<NUM>`, it will place a limit on the number of gems the tool will test.
 If more than the given number of gems are selected (perhaps because changes have been made across many gem directories, or because you provided `--all-gems`), then the tool will bail, print a warning, and run _no tests_.
 The test _will not fail_ in this case.